jdbeutel/ics699-docs/README.md

 (HTC Sense 3.6) can be integrated with Contacts on Google and other stacks, e.g., Facebook.
 These contacts, which are sync'ed with separate sources, can be linked on the phone.
-Regarding the contact information that the user inputs on his phone, he can choose to store it online in his Google Contacts (instead of just on the phone).
+Regarding the contact information that the user inputs on his phone, he can choose to store it on-line in his Google Contacts (instead of just on the phone).

 ![Android contact example](proposal/Android 4.0 - People - Details.png)